 Remember mobile.
 According to Venturebeat.com, mobile visitors now account for about 50% of all restaurant website traffic.
 If you are working with a professional webpage designer, be sure to ask how they plan to approach your mobile website and ask to see samples.
 Once you hear the words “responsive design” in the explanation, you know you are good to go.

 A properly created and managed online presence can lead to a significant boost in profit.
-For more tips on managing and developing your online presence, please read the following Source1 posts:
+For more tips on how to build an online presence for your restaurant, please read the following Source1 posts: